 The immigration lawyer can prepare the application on your behalf and make it as airtight a case as possible.
 They can ensure that your application is correct and complete, increasing your chances of approval.
 Contact us using this form to get started.

 ALL documents issued by foreign governments outside Croatia MUST be originals.
 They must be apostilled/legalized and officially translated in Croatian unless other rules are defined by bilateral and multilateral international agreements.
-[Read: How to prepare your foreign documents for use in Croatia]

 Step #3 Submit the application

 After you collect the required documentation, it is time to submit the application for the acquisition of Croatian citizenship.
 You must submit the application in person in the country of your residence (or nearest to your country of residence).

-If you live within Croatia with legal residence, you may apply at the closest MUP administrative police station to your residence.
-[Read: How to find administrative police stations in Croatia]
+If you live in Croatia with legal residence, you may apply at the closest MUP administrative police station to your residence.

 If you live outside Croatia, you must apply at a Croatian consulate or embassy outside of Croatia closest to your foreign residence.
 A list of Croatian consulates and embassies outside of Croatia is available here.